 Our executive compensation is designed to attract and retain executive talent and increase value for stockholders.
 Our strong leadership team has enabled us to navigate a challenging global macro-economic environment by identifying opportunities for growth and reacting quickly to changes in our markets.
-In response to challenges we faced starting in the second quarter of 2012, we also ceased to grant new equity awards for our executives and did not pay bonuses for work performed in 2012.
-We have not changed our executive compensation since 2011.
+In response to challenges we faced starting in the second quarter of 2012, we did not pay bonuses to our executives for work performed in 2014 or 2013.
 We believe that our executive compensation practices have helped us to attract and retain executive talent, contributed to the overall growth of our company and have been appropriate in light of the economic environment.

-We urge stockholders to read the "Executive Compensation" section beginning on page 22 of this Proxy Statement, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives, including the Summary Compensation Table and related compensation tables and narratives which provide detailed information on the compensation of our Named Executive Officers as defined below under "Executive Compensation."
+We urge stockholders to read the "Executive Compensation" section beginning on page 28 of this Proxy Statement, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives, including the Summary Compensation Table and related compensation tables and narratives which provide detailed information on the compensation of our Named Executive Officers as defined below under "Executive Compensation."
 The Compensation Committee and the Board believe that the policies, procedures and programs articulated under "Executive Compensation" have been effective in achieving our goals and that the compensation of our Named Executive Officers reported in this Proxy Statement has incentivized and contributed to the retention of the Named Executive Officers.